 - Potentially defamatory, obscene or libellous content should not be shared.

 - Comments that exhibit or appear to endorse grossly irresponsible behaviour or law breaking of any kind should not be posted.
 Staff and volunteers must be made aware that they are responsible for the data on their electronic communication devices.

 The Manchester Safeguarding Partnership’s (MSP) good practice guidelines offer a useful starting point for thinking about safe social media use.

 There are innumerable positive effects of social media engagement for heritage organisations.
 To ensure these are realised fully, it is advisable that you develop a social media use policy for your organisation.
-You will find one suggested approach in section three of this guide.
+You will find one suggested approach in section three of this resource.

 It is best practice for your organisation to have a policy in place on the safe and appropriate use of social media.
 Remember that individual organisations are responsible for ensuring policies are legally comprehensive.
-To help you with this, you can download a useful social media policy template created by Voluntary Action South Lanarkshire (VASLan).
+To help you with this, you can download a useful social media policy template (PDF file, 603kb) created by Voluntary Action South Lanarkshire (VASLan).

 Note that you will need to make a separate tailored policy document for each grouping in your organisation, for example, volunteers, paid staff, consultants, contractors etc. You may also find the Heritage Digital template for social media guidelines helpful.

 Please attribute as: "Ensuring safe and appropriate use of social media (2022) by Dr Ruth Daly supported by The National Lottery Heritage Fund, licensed under CC BY 4.0